galaniprojects/ctypehub/README.md

    ```
 _The Docker daemon needs to be running for this to work_

-3. Enter the dev watch mode from astro (builds as well), running:
+3. Enter the dev watch mode from astro, running:

    ```
    pnpm dev